scriptmaster/unpm/README.md

 Only need node and unpm.mjs file installed in your path.

+# Working on a large code-base? unpm to the rescue in 2023

 ## Ultra-Lightweight: No more 400MB to 10GB node_modules 🤯

 + Everything from KBs to 2MB to 99MB (max).
 React+ReactDOM = 200KB node_modules 🤯